 Organizations wishing for a replication grant must be able to provide substantial evidence of the effectiveness of their current programming and demonstrate the specific program’s potential for impact in the intended additional setting.

-We also fund non-grantee participants in our Learning Community to share their expertise by speaking at Lab events and providing mentorship in their areas of expertise.
+On occasion, we also may fund others to share their expertise by speaking at Lab events and/or providing mentorship in their areas of expertise.

 WomenStrong grantees are found across the globe.